guybedford/es-module-shims/README.md

 > `<script type="importmap">` should always be placed before any `<script type="module">` as per native support in browsers.

-You will typically see a console error in browsers without import maps support like:
+You will see a console error in browsers without import maps support like:

 ```
 Uncaught TypeError: Failed to resolve module specifier "app".
 Relative references must start with either "/", "./", or "../".